maurolepore/formulize/README.md

 Adding a formula interface
 --------------------------

-Say you want to add a formula interface to an existing modelling function, say `glmnet`.
+Suppose you want to add a formula interface to an existing modelling function, say `cv.glmnet`.
 Then you could do the following

 ``` r
 library(formulize)